AnushaUmrao21/quiz-it/README.md

+>Installed expo and the dependencies, then installed androd studio for android emulator.
+>Used Chrome to download the home_page icon image.
+>Used inline stylng for keeping the project simple and effective.
+>I have created the file named App.js, to create and add the code for the desred input and output asked.

 > Why do I have a folder named ".expo" in my project?
 The ".expo" folder is created when an Expo project is started using "expo start" command.
 > What do the files contain?